csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 This program is slow because there is a huge amount of redundant work being performed, violating the fourth major rule of recursion (the compound interest rule), which was discussed in Section 1.3.
 Notice that the first call on line 3, fib(n - 1), actually computes fib(n - 2) at some point.
 This information is thrown away and recomputed by the second call on line 3.
 The amount of information thrown away compounds recursively and results in the huge running time.
 This is perhaps the finest example of the maxim "Don't compute anything more than once" and should not scare you away from using recursion.
 Throughout this book, we shall see outstanding uses of recursion.

-### 2.4.3 Solutions for the Maximum Subsequence Sum Problem
+### Solutions for the Maximum Subsequence Sum Problem

 We will now present four algorithms to solve the maximum subsequence sum problem posed earlier.
 The first algorithm is depicted in Figure 2.5.
 The indices in the for loops reflect the fact that, in C, arrays begin at 0, instead of 1.
 Also, the algorithm computes the actual subsequences (not just the sum); additional code is required to transmit this information to the calling routine.

 Convince yourself that this algorithm works (this should not take much).
 The

-running time is O(n ) and is entirely due to lines 5 and 6, which consist of an O (1) statement buried inside three nested for loops.
+running time is O(n) and is entirely due to lines 5 and 6, which consist of an O (1) statement buried inside three nested for loops.
 The loop at line 2 is of size n.
 ```
-int max_subsequence_sum( int a[],unsigned int n )
+int max_subsequence_sum(int a[],unsigned int n)

 {